 "Shoot Any White Soldiers....Who Acted Suspiciously." - General George Patton

 During the Battle of the Bulge, the German Army used English-speaking infiltrators dressed in stolen U.S. Army uniforms to penetrate behind the front line.
 These units disrupted communications, logistics, and sowed chaos and confusion.
-Members this unit set up checkpoints to misdirect American troops and ambush others.
+Members of this unit set up checkpoints to misdirect American troops and ambush others.